Choose Report Filters (Account Reports)

 Drill-Down Filters

-This section enables you to view different subsets of report results while the report is being run.
+Drill-Down Filters enable you to view different subsets of report results while the report is being run.

 Advanced Filters

-Advanced Filters allow you to set up and apply logic rules with which to filter data.
+Advanced Filters enable you to set up and apply logic rules with which to filter data.
 These Advanced Filters enable you to create highly customized reports.
 You may create up to ten advanced filters on any report.
 You may select numeric values in the advanced filters, but you must use the Date Filters above to filter on date fields.

 To create an Advanced Filter: